vagmcs/Optimus/CONTRIBUTING.md

 Please also provide a test plan, i.e., specify how you verified that your addition works, add unit tests or provide examples.

-Finally, since master branch is only for stable releases tagged with a version, **a pull request should be always target to the develop branch.**
+Finally, since main branch is only for stable releases tagged with a version, **a pull request should be always target to the develop branch.**

 Thank you again for considering to contribute to Optimus and happy hacking :)